-Minutes before a Nobel Prize is announced, the Nobel Laureate is called and told they have been awarded the Nobel Prize.
-These calls can come at unexpected times and reach Nobel Laureates in unexpected places.
+Minutes before a Nobel Prize is announced, the Nobel Prize laureate is called and told they have been awarded the Nobel Prize.
+These calls can come at unexpected times and reach Nobel Prize laureates in unexpected places.
 Here are some recollections of those special moments when the ‘magic call’ came through.

 “Who’s the schnook this year?”